Our Team

 About Melba

-Melba is a frequent guest lecturer on a wide array of law enforcement concerns.
+Ms. Pearson is a frequent guest lecturer on a wide array of law enforcement concerns.
 She lectured nationwide to prosecutors on behalf of the National District Attorneys Association (NDAA).
-She also served as adjunct faculty for the University of Phoenix and Bryant and Stratton College, teaching law to undergraduate as well as master’s students.
-A prolific writer and blogger, she has published numerous popular and scholarly articles on topics including police encounters, domestic violence, crimes against women, criminal trial procedure, along with everyday legal issues.
-Publications that have profiled, featured or quoted her include The New York Times, The Baltimore Sun, Essence Magazine, The Huffington Post, The Miami Herald, and Ebony Magazine.
-She has also been a guest on national media regarding legal trends.
-Melba is a highly sought-after public speaker known for her lively and engaging speaking style at corporate, industry and academic events.
-She has spoken on and moderated panels for the American Bar Association, the National Black Prosecutors Association, the (Miami) Dade County Bar Association, the National Association of Black Journalists, and the Association of Prosecuting Attorneys.
-In 2020, Melba edited and authored the book “Can They Do That?
-Understanding Prosecutorial Discretion” (ABA Book Publishing).
+She serves as adjunct faculty for FlU Department of Criminology and Criminal Justice, University of Phoenix, and Bryant and Stratton College, teaching law to undergraduate as well as master’s students.
+A prolific writer, she has published numerous popular and scholarly articles on topics including police encounters, domestic violence, crimes against women, criminal trial procedure, along with everyday legal issues.
+Publications that have profiled, featured or quoted her include The New York Times, The Washington Post, The Baltimore Sun, Essence Magazine, The Huffington Post, The Miami Herald, and Ebony Magazine.
+In 2020, Ms. Pearson edited and authored the book “Can They Do That?
+Understanding Prosecutorial Discretion”.
 Lastly, she is the author of a blog on the topics of real life and the law at The Resident Legal Diva.

 Branden DuPont